FOUNDER OF GJ CONSULTING

 “Never deny your life its own dream.”

-11. You have launched your own consulting agency.
-What are the critical things that young talents struggle with?
+You have launched your own consulting agency.
+What are the critical things you teach?

 Critical Conversations are for new AND old businesses or leaders alike.
 We all need to be having conversations that challenge us to get outside ourselves and our businesses to think about things from another perspective.
 My focus is to expand your vision of yourself and your business through meaningful conversations that make you approach your business and art from a more altruistic way, aligning yourself and your values with how you operate.